anjieliu121/LIN371_Project/2_Prompt.md

+## Prompt for LLM to learn from FCE Dataset:

+You receive a CSV file containing B2 First test takers’ information, their responses to the questions, and the types of mistakes they made.
+You learn from the essays written by all Chinese test takers, capturing their word usage, common mistakes, grammar, and sentence structures from their essays.
+Now you will respond to the new questions with a similar writing style as those given Chinese test takers.

+## Prompt to assess output:

+You are an English language expert.
+Now you are given a piece of text written by someone with English as their second language.
+First, rate the person’s written text in terms of their English language fluency and nativeness.
+List out the awkward mistakes, words, sentence structure, grammar used in the text.
+Next, give three languages that you think are most likely to be the person’s native language.

 ## Prompt from March 2000 FCE Exam:

 You recently entered a competition and have just received this letter from the organiser.